To main heading

 Placement of text and inserts can be optimised for best effect.

-If there is no Headline text, all the parameters for Head or Byline are ignored.
+If the Headline is blank or ~, no text is displayed and all the parameters for Head or Byline are ignored.
 This is the setup for using a full-width banner with its own text.
-In this case, just use Pad bottom to set how much of the banner image shows.
+In this case, just use Pad below to set how much of the banner image shows.
+If not wanting a byline when the master locale does, use a ~.

-If using a byline, often the text can be made to look more visually integrated by merging the byline towards the headline.
-This can be done in small increments.
-While generally the byline can be left in the centre, if the headline has descenders, like with the g, it may be better looking to offset the byline to one side of the descender, rather than un-merge away from the headline.
-Alternatively, line up the headline's descender with where there are no ascenders or there is a gap between words in the byline.
+If using a byline, text maybe made more visually integrated by merging the byline towards the headline.
+While the byline can generally be left in the centre, if the headline has descenders, like with the g, it may be better looking to offset the byline to one side of the descender, rather than un-merge away from the headline.
+Alternatively, line up the headline's descender with where there are there is a gap between words or no ascenders in the byline.
+Just be wary of making them too close on non-Android devices because its 8% oversizing of text may result in text collisions.

-Another use for offsetting the byline is where the headline text is the same as the core name of the domain, so a small byline with the suffix domain(s), like .com, can be offset near the end of the headline, and merged close to it, to do double duty as the full domain name, without cluttering up the banner.
+Another use for offsetting the byline is where the headline text is the same as the core name of the domain, so a small byline with the suffix domain(s), like .com.au, can be offset near the end of the headline, perhaps after the last descending letter, and merged close to it, to do double duty as the full domain name, without cluttering up the banner.

 Pad above and Pad below can be used to make the banner taller, or move the text to be more optimally placed vertically in a hero picture, while using Text offset to optimally move the text horizontally.